solana-labs/solana/docs/src/cli/sign-offchain-message.md

 Formats `0` and `1` are motivated by hardware wallet support where both RAM to store the payload and font character support are limited.

-To sign an off-chain message with Ledger, ensure your Ledger is running firmware with SE version 1.0.3 or later and Solana Ledger App version 1.3.0 or later.
+To sign an off-chain message with Ledger, ensure your Ledger is running latest firmware and Solana Ledger App version 1.3.0 or later.
 After Ledger is unlocked and Solana Ledger App is open, run:

 ```bash
 solana sign-offchain-message -k usb://ledger <MESSAGE>
 ```

+For more information on how to setup and work with the ledger device see this [link](../wallet-guide/hardware-wallets/ledger.md).

 Please note that UTF-8 encoded messages require `Allow blind sign` option enabled in Solana Ledger App.
 Also, due to the lack of UTF-8 support in Ledger devices, only the hash of the message will be displayed in such cases.